COUNTRY FORUM

 Country Forum is a bi-annual get together, in Adelaide, of delegates from our Country Member Groups hosted by SA Quilters.
 It is a day of fun, friendship, information, shops, show and tell, lucky draws and more.
 The day has a theme with guest speakers to complement the theme.

 The alternate year an SA Quilters affiliated country group hosts a similar day called Rural Roundup.
-Follow updates on 2024 on the Rural Roundup page at RURAL ROUNDUP
+Follow updates on the Rural Roundup page at RURAL ROUNDUP

 For more information, email: saquilters@gmail.com